bilalnurhusien/Minkowski-Difference/README.md

 ## Example:

-	$./minkowski 6 5 # For a hexagon and a pentagon
+	$./minkowski 6 5 # For a hexagon robot and a pentagon obstacle

 	$./minkowski -f inputDataExample.txt